Yevgeny Yevtushenko: Criticism

 Moreover, "the poet Irina Ratushinskaya, upon her release from prison and arrival in the West, dismissed Yevtushenko as an official poet and the novelist Vasily Aksyonov has also refused contact [with Yevtushenko]."
 Responding to the criticism, Yevtushenko reportedly said:

 Who could sanction me to write Babi Yar, or my protests against the (1968) Soviet invasion of Czechoslovakia?
 Only I criticised Khrushchev to his face; not even Solzhenitsyn did that.
 It is only the envy of people who couldn't stand against the propaganda machine, and they invented things about my generation, the artists of the '60s.
 Our generation was breaking the Iron Curtain.
 It was a generation crippled by history, and most of our dreams were doomed to be unfulfilled – but the fight for freedom was not in vain.

-Yevtushenko further notes that "in several cases [he] personally rose to the defense of these writers, interceding privately for Ratushinskaya's release from prison, defending Aksionov and others who were expelled from the Writers' Union."
+Yevtushenko further notes that "in several cases [he] personally rose to the defense of these writers, interceding privately for Ratushinskaya's release from prison, defending Aksyonov and others who were expelled from the Writers' Union."

-Critics differ on the stature of Yevtushenko in the literature world, with "most Western intellectuals and many Russian scholars extol[ing] him as the greatest writer of his generation, the voice of Soviet life."
-They "acknowledge that his speaking tours have won him converts among audiences impressed with his dramatic readings and charismatic personality.
-Tina Tupikina Glaessner (1967) refers to him as "one of the greatest poets of the modern age".
-She states that "Bratsk Station" offers the greatest insight into Soviet life of any work in modern Russian literature.
-Two decades later, in his 1988 article, Michael Pursglove echoes her sentiments, referring to Stanciya Zima as "one of the landmarks of Soviet literature."

-Yevtushenko's defenders point to "how much he did to oppose the Stalin legacy, his animus fueled by the knowledge that both of his grandfathers had perished in Stalin’s purges of the 1930s.
-He was expelled from his university in 1956 for joining the defense of a banned novel, Vladimir Dudintsev's "Not by Bread Alone".
+Critics differ on the stature of Yevtushenko in the literary world.
+Yevtushenko's defenders point to how much he did to oppose the Stalin legacy, his animus fueled by the knowledge that both of his grandfathers had perished in Stalin's purges of the 1930s.
+He was expelled from his university in 1956 for joining the defense of a banned novel, Vladimir Dudintsev's Not by Bread Alone.
 He refused to join in the official campaign against Boris Pasternak, the author of Doctor Zhivago and the recipient of the 1958 Nobel Prize in Literature.
-Yevtushenko denounced the invasion of Czechoslovakia in 1968; interceded with the KGB chief, Yuri V. Andropov, on behalf of another Nobel laureate, Aleksandr Solzhenitsyn; and opposed the Soviet invasion of Afghanistan in 1979."
+Yevtushenko denounced the invasion of Czechoslovakia in 1968; interceded with the KGB chief, Yuri Andropov, on behalf of another Nobel laureate, Aleksandr Solzhenitsyn; and opposed the Soviet invasion of Afghanistan in 1979."